rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryCertificate.md

     - sortBy - CertMgmtSortBy: Certificate manager argument to sort by.
     - searchTerm - System.String: Search for a CSR.
 - Returns CsrConnection.
-### validate
-Validate a certificate and private key pair.

-- There is a single argument of type ValidateCertificateInput.
-- Returns ValidateCertificateReply.